(documentation written for OpenViBE 1.2.2)

 Document contributed by Yann Renard in collaboration with Puzzlebox

 n.b.
-This html doc has been more or less automatically generated from a Markdown source (.md in ov source tree).
+This html doc has been more or less automatically generated from a Markdown source (.md in ov source tree) with some added information.

 Welcome in the documentation of the OpenBCI driver for OpenViBE.
 This document gives you step by step details on how to configure your system, hardware and software to get the best possible experience.
 For further details about OpenBCI and OpenViBE, please refer to their respective documentation.

 In order to use the OpenBCI driver on Linux, you need to be granted read/write access to the serial port that is used to communicate with the dongle.
 Unfortunately, this does not come as a standard configuration on many Linux distributions and you will need to configure your setup so that the user is granted these access.
 On Ubuntu and its derivative, as well as on Debian, this can simply be achieved by adding the user to the

 sudo adduser username dialout

 Please note that you may need to close and reopen the session for changes to take effect.

 Some users of the community have reported that on some Ubuntu systems and the Cyton board, ‘